alexanderby/malevic/README.md

 });
 ```

-Built-in interpolator can interpolate between numbers and strings containing numbers with floating points.
+A built-in interpolator can interpolate between numbers and strings containing numbers with floating points.
 For other cases (e.g. colors) please use custom interpolators:
 ```jsx
 <rect